Anna's hummingbird: Breeding

+Hybridization

-Anna's hummingbirds hybridize fairly frequently with other species, especially the congeneric Costa's hummingbird.
+Anna's hummingbirds may hybridize with other species, especially the congeneric Costa's hummingbird.
 These natural hybrids have been mistaken for new species.
 A bird, allegedly collected in Bolaños, Mexico, was described and named Selasphorus floresii (Gould, 1861), or Floresi's hummingbird.
 Several more specimens were collected in California over a long period, and the species was considered extremely rare.

 The specimens were the hybrid offspring of an Anna's hummingbird and an Allen's hummingbird.
 A single bird collected in Santa Barbara, California, was described and named Trochilus violajugulum (Jeffries, 1888), or violet-throated hummingbird.
 It was later determined to be a hybrid between an Anna's hummingbird and a black-chinned hummingbird.

-Relationship to humans
+Urbanization

-In the 2017 Vancouver Official City Bird Election, Anna's hummingbird was named the official bird of the city of Vancouver, British Columbia, Canada, where it resides year round through winter.
+In the 2017 Vancouver Official City Bird Election, Anna's hummingbird was named the official bird of the city of Vancouver, British Columbia, having received 42% of the votes.

-Status

-The population of Anna's hummingbirds is estimated to be 1.5 million, and appears to be stable.
-They are not an endangered species.
-Among the eight most common hummingbirds in Canada and the United States, only the population of Anna's hummingbirds has been increasing since 1970.
+Anna's hummingbirds are non-migrating residents of Seattle where they live year-round through winter, enduring extended periods of subfreezing temperatures, snow, and high winds.